zstankow/chitchat_bot/README.md

 - `config.yaml`
 - `test_connection.py`

+2. Insert your OpenAI API token in the `config.yaml` file

-2. Run the script in your cmd:
+3. Run the script in your cmd:
     `flask_server_setup.py` - This runs the server, either on your localhost or virtual machine.

-3. Run the from an IDE or separate cmd:
+4. Run the from an IDE or separate cmd:
    `test_connection.py` - This allows you to test if your python server is working properly

 ## Under the hood